Florida Department of Environmental Protection: Bureau of Park Patrol

 Until July 1, 2012, the Florida Department of Environmental Protection (FDEP) had a law enforcement contingent, referred to as the Division of Law Enforcement (DLE), which included sworn state law enforcement officers and special agents as well as emergency responders to hazardous materials incidents.

 The patrol bureau was divided into 4 districts: NE, NW, SE & SW.
 The approximately 90 sworn state officers assigned to the patrol bureau patrolled primarily state parks, state lands, state trails, wildlife management areas (WMAs), rivers, coastline and both the Atlantic and Gulf of Mexico.
 Officers utilized traditional patrol cars, 4x4 sport utility vehicles, pickup trucks, ATVs, boats, airboats, personal watercraft (PWC's), dirt-bikes, and bicycles.
 The headquarters occupied the fifth floor of the DEP main offices in the Marjory Stoneman Douglas building in Tallahassee, Florida.
 Officers of the patrol bureau were fully constituted law enforcement officers of the state and possessed statewide authority.
 Although dedicated primarily to the protection and conservation of state lands, parks, properties and bodies of water, officers took law enforcement action statewide.

 On July 1, 2012, the Bureau, which by that time had been renamed the Bureau of Park Police, was merged into the Florida Fish and Wildlife Conservation Commission and the sworn officers, as well as reserve officers and support staff, were transferred to FWC.
 The Bureau of Emergency Response was not part of the merger and remained with DEP as the Office of Emergency Response.

 Great Outdoors Initiative

 As part of the Great Outdoors Initiative program, FDEP in August 2024 proposed several changes impacting nine state parks: Anastasia, Camp Helen, Dr. Von D. Mizell-Eula Johnson, Grayton Beach, Jonathan Dickinson, Hillsborough River, Honeymoon Island, Oleta River, and Topsail Hill Preserve.
 Among the proposed additions to state parks include cabins, hotels, golf courses, and pickleball courts.
 However, these plans generated significant controversy due to their potential environmental impacts, including opposition from U.S. senators Marco Rubio and Rick Scott; congressional representatives Kathy Castor, Matt Gaetz, Brian Mast, and Darren Soto; Florida Senate President Kathleen Passidomo; and many local officials.

 Functions and responsibilities

-In its responsibilities for the state's natural environment, the department divides its function into three areas:
+In its responsibilities for the state's natural environment, the department divides its function into numerous areas: